 Physical attacks intended to harm an individual or substantially damage property.
 05.45, 10.21

-Awards and Recognitions
+Awards and Recognition Limitations, NIL Provisions and Restrictions

 The Board recognizes that a significant part of interscholastic athletics is the recognition of achievement by student-athletes.
 All teams shall hold an end-of-season recognition ceremony where student achievement is recognized.
 The individual sport shall establish the criteria that will be used to determine whether or not an athlete has achieved status as a varsity, junior-varsity, etc., member and whether a varsity letter will be awarded.
 The criteria shall be clearly defined and communicated to the team members at the beginning of the season.